nannafudge/sith/README.md

 #### But ***why?***

-Well, doing so allows testing different interfaces that utilize the same underlying logic.
-For example, given a set of binary tree implementations:
+Well, **doing so allows succinct testing of different interfaces that utilize the same underlying logic**.
+For example, given a set of btree implementations:

 ```rust
 let btreeset = MyBTreeSet::new();